AIalchemistART/scms-starter-kit/docs/guides/SCMS_SESSION_CLOSURE.md

-# SCMS Session Closure: The Critical Feedback Loop
+# SCMS Validation Commit Layer: The Critical Feedback Loop

+**Also Known As**: "Session Closure" (in practical workflows)
+**Academic Term**: "Validation Commit Layer" (emphasizes mandatory architectural component)
 **Status**: 🚨 **ESSENTIAL** - System breaks down without this step
 **Purpose**: Close the SCMS optimization loop after each feature session
 **Impact**: Transforms one-time documentation into self-optimizing knowledge engine

+> **📋 Terminology Note**: In academic literature (whitepapers), this is called the **"Validation Commit Layer"** to emphasize its role as a mandatory architectural component, not optional housekeeping.
+In practical workflows and user-facing documentation, we use **"Session Closure"** because it's more intuitive and action-oriented.

 ---